ltetzlaff/api-poller/readme.md

-# Ergometer Drain
+# API Poller

-Longpoll the API and log responses to disk
+Longpoll an API and log responses to disk

 ## Setup